-- People with care or mobility needs may be able to claim Personal Independence Payment if they're aged 16 to 64 or older and Attendance Allowance if they're aged 65 or older (depending on their pension age).
-Children under 16 with care or mobility needs may be entitled to Disability Living Allowance. - Those who are incapable of work may be entitled to Universal Credit or Employment and Support Allowance. - Those on a low income may get Universal Credit, Housing Benefit or Tax Credits. - Older people may be able to claim Pension Credit. - Some people may be exempt from restrictions like the 'benefit cap' or 'two child limit'. - Receiving some benefits may also lead to an increase in other benefits, for example Personal Independence Payment can lead to extra Housing Benefit or Tax Credits. - Benefits continue to change such as Universal Credit replacing six working age benefits.
+- People with care or mobility needs may be able to claim Personal Independence Payment.
+Those of pension age with care needs may be entitled to Attendance Allowance.
+Children under 16 with care or mobility needs may be entitled to Disability Living Allowance. - Carers may be able to claim Carers Allowance and extra Universal Credit and so on - Receiving the above disability benefits may lead to increases in other benefits such as Pension Credit, Tax Credits. - Those who are incapable of work may be entitled to Universal Credit or Employment and Support Allowance, and possibly an extra amount of those benefits. - Those on a low income may get Universal Credit, Housing Benefit or Tax Credits. - Older people may be able to claim Pension Credit. - You can get Council Tax Support to help with the Council Tax bill. - Some people may be exempt from restrictions like the 'benefit cap' or 'two child limit'. - Universal Credit is replacing six working age benefits.
+Some people have to claim Universal Credit, some don't.